harmonydata/hackathon/README.md

 * When: 3 June 2024, registration starts at 9:00 am
 * Where: University College London, Room B02 in [Chandler House](https://www.ucl.ac.uk/pals/contact/how-find-chandler-house), 2 Wakefield St, London WC1N 1PF

-The hackathon is for improving Harmony in general and we would like help especially with
+The hackathon is for improving Harmony in general and we would like help with a number of areas - your team could pick one or choose your own!

 * [Task 1: PDF parsing](./1-pdf-parsing.md)
 * matching items by semantic similarity
 * experimenting with LLMs